Society of American Indians: Society leadership in Indian affairs

 In 1923, in the wake of the American Indian Defense Association's momentum to check and reverse the policy of the Dawes Act, Secretary of the Interior Hubert Work invited an eminent group of Americans to form the "Advisory Council on Indian Affairs", which became known as the "Committee of One Hundred", to review and advise on Indian policy.
 The group consisted of some of the most distinguished men and women in public life including Bernard M. Baruch, Nicholas Murray Butler, William Jennings Bryan, David Starr Jordan, Gen. John J. Pershing, Mark Sullivan, Roy Lyman Wilbur, William Allen White and Oswald Garrison Villard.
 Also included were John Collier of the American Indian Defense Association and M.K.
 Sniffen of the Indian Rights Association.
 On December 12 and 13, 1923, the Committee of One-Hundred met in Washington, D.C.
-Former Society leadership was well represented by Rev. Sherman Coolidge, Arthur C. Parker, Dennison Wheelock, Charles Eastman, Thomas L. Sloan, Father Philip Gordon, Henry Roe Cloud J.N.B.
+Former Society leadership was well represented by Rev. Sherman Coolidge, Arthur C. Parker, Dennison Wheelock, Charles Eastman, Thomas L. Sloan, Father Philip B. Gordon, Henry Roe Cloud J.N.B.
 Hewitt and Fayette Avery McKenzie.
 Parker and McKenzie and teamed once again, and Parker was selected to preside over the Committee sessions and McKenzie chairman of the resolutions subcommittee.
 McKenzie observed, "It would be interesting to compare the platform of this conference with the positions taken in earlier years by the Society.
 In general it was a summarization of those positions, but in more general terms."

 In 1926, recommendations by the committee prompted the Coolidge administration to commission Lewis M. Meriam and the Brookings Institution to conduct a two-year study of the overall condition of Indians in the United States.
 Henry Roe Cloud and Fayette McKenzie were significant contributors to the Brookings Institution study.
 In February 1928, findings and recommendations of "The Problem of Indian Administration", known as the Meriam Report, were published.
 The Meriam Report documented the failures of federal Indian policies and how they had contributed to severe problems with Indian education, health and poverty.
 The Meriam Report marked an ideological shift in American Indian policy and laid the foundation for the Indian New Deal under the leadership of John Collier as Commissioner of the Bureau of Indian Affairs during the administration of President Franklin Delano Roosevelt.